sudsho/leetcode-solutions/README.md

 # leetcode-solutions

-LeetCode practice notebook.
+My LeetCode practice.
 One folder per problem.
+Each folder has the solution and a short writeup.

 ## Structure